 Despite a small world charm and a village culture, Khonoma offers all facilities to a tourist.
 The town has its own tourist centre, almost every local family is eager to entertain tourists, and the many sustainable tourism efforts like the availability of dustbins and public toilets at people’s disposal moreover add to the experience.

 Talking about things to do in Khonoma, the town offers experiences like birdwatching, trekking or simply rejuvenating oneself amidst a setting where the chirping of birds and crickets and the burble of torrents dominate the soundscape.
 And if something is still missing, you always have the local Angami tribe to learn more about.
 Explore their achievements in moving ahead from their own traditions and creating a more conserved and sustainable ecosystem.

 Get a glimpse of their lifestyle (which you can do in below Khonoma photos too) and understand how the Angami Tribe which was once known for largely depending on nature for their food and hunt on a mass level, gave up on their centuries-old practices and ended up being eco-activists.

 As seen from the other side of the valley, the village of Khonoma is surrounded by a thick canopy of a natural green

-Most village houses here are made of mud flooring and bamboo walls — with a small fencing made of stones surrounding them.
-A unique thing about the Angami tribe living in Khonoma is that they bury the dead relatives just outside of their house
+Most village houses here are made of mud flooring and bamboo walls — with small fencing made of stones surrounding them.
+A unique thing about the Angami tribe living in Khonoma is that they bury their dead relatives just outside of their house